tinkerbell/smee/README.md

    To enable this mode set `-dhcp-mode=proxy`.

 1. **Auto Proxy DHCP**
    Smee will respond to PXE enabled DHCP requests from clients and provide them with next boot info when netbooting.
 In this mode an existing DHCP server that does not serve network boot information is required.
-Smee will respond to PXE enabled DHCP requests and provide the client with the next boot info.
-In this mode, if no corresponding Hardware record is found for the requesting client's MAC address, Smee will provide the client with a statically defined iPXE script. `--dhcp-http-ipxe-script-url` is used to define this iPXE script.
-If no value is specified for this flag then the default value will be for Smee to serve a statically defined iPXE script that will load HookOS.
+In this mode, if no corresponding Hardware record is found for the requesting client's MAC address, Smee will provide the client with a statically defined iPXE script.
+If a Hardware record is found, then the normal `auto.ipxe` script will be served.
+There is a builtin static iPXE script. `--dhcp-http-ipxe-script-url` can be used to define a static iPXE script to use.
+If no value is specified for this flag then the default script will be for Smee to serve a statically defined iPXE script that will load HookOS.
 If `--dhcp-http-ipxe-script-url` is specified to a non default location (i.e. not Smee) then be sure to also set `--dhcp-http-ipxe-script-prepend-mac=false`.
 Layer 2 access to machines or a DHCP relay agent that will forward the DHCP requests to Smee is required.
 To enable this mode set `-dhcp-mode=auto-proxy`.

    - When using Smee's auto.ipxe, at a minimum set the following flags: `--dhcp-mode=auto-proxy -osie-url http://<Smee Public IP>:8080 -tink-server <Smee Public IP>:42113 -extra-kernel-args="tink_worker_image=quay.io/tinkerbell/tink-worker:<use a version/commit tag>"`
    - When not using Smee's auto.ipxe, at a minimum set the following flags: `--dhcp-mode=auto-proxy -dhcp-http-ipxe-script-url=https://boot.netboot.xyz --dhcp-http-ipxe-script-prepend-mac=false`